llvm/llvm-project/llvm/docs/LangRef.rst

       writing it, as this is not observable.
 Reading the location prior to writing it results in a poison value.
     - ``none``: No reads or writes to the location are observed outside the function.
-It is always valid read and write allocas, and read global constants, even if ``memory(none)`` is used, as these effects are not externally observable.
+It is always valid to read and write allocas, and to read global constants, even if ``memory(none)`` is used, as these effects are not externally observable.